 If there is the simplest way to understand what is happening in ‘Synecdoche, New York’, it is to remember Shakespeare’s quote: all world’s a stage, and all the men and women merely players.
 Extrapolate this, and you will understand that the play ends for an actor when they die, not when they expect the play itself to come to an end.
 We see the same thing happen for Caden.
 As the events unfold in the film, the stage becomes Caden’s life and this is where his drama finally comes to an end.
 After his play extends for years and years, so much so that the actress who had played Ellen’s mother’s role becomes old too, Caden knows what he wants to do with it when Hazel dies.
 But by then, everything has turned into chaos.
 As he walks around the stage, we see the fall of New York, which we can’t differentiate from the real world anymore.
 Everything has been destroyed, people are dead, and whatever Caden had wanted to do with it is lost now.

 Another important point to note here is that by this time, even Caden has become an actor in his play.
 He lives in the closet that is modeled after the one that Adele had offered to Ellen.
 He is not even thinking for himself anymore as Millicent, who had initially played Ellen and then moved on to the role of Caden, on as well as off stage, feeds him lines and actions through the microphone.
-She tells him how to feel about his life or interaction with the old lady who meets him outside Adele’s apartment.
+She tells him how he feels about his life or his interaction with the old lady who meets him outside Adele’s apartment.

 The film also leaves the hint of Capgras here, a word that is written on the nameplate outside Adele’s apartment.
 This is the condition where a person suffers from the delusion that all the familiar people in their life are not the real people but the impostors that have replaced them.
 For Caden, this becomes a reality of life where everyone in his life he now knows through the actors playing them.
 Speaking of this, our attention is also brought to Caden’s surname, Cotard, which is a form of delusion where a person tends to believe that they are dead and decaying.
 Death is an important theme of the film and we see Caden decaying in front of our eyes.